Please remember to be alert to unofficial websites offering online driver licensing. You cannot apply for a Northern Ireland driving licence online.

 - email: firstname.lastname@example.org

-If you don't inform DVA within eight weeks that your licence has not arrived, you will have to apply for a duplicate licence and pay the relevant fee.
+If you don't inform DVA within eight weeks that your licence has not arrived, you must apply for a duplicate licence and pay the relevant fee.